zhmcclient/zhmc-log-forwarder/README.rst

 and audit logs from the Z HMC and forwards the log entries to various destinations, such as stdout, the local syslog, or a QRadar service.

+The command can gather log entries from the past, since a specified date and time, or since specific points such as now or all available entries.
+The command can in addition subscribe for notifications from the HMC about new log entries, so that it can wait for any future log entries to appear.

 Installation
 ============